montoyamoraga/tiny-trainable-instruments/docs/md/installation.md

 # Installation

-We will be using the Arduino Nano BLE 33 Sense microcontroller for this project.
+This project is based on the Arduino Nano BLE 33 Sense microcontroller.

 ## Arduino dependencies